allegro/blog/_posts/2024-03-10-rest-service-client-design-testing-monitoring.md

 In HTTP clients offered by the Spring framework (WebClient, RestClient), metrics are enabled out-of-the-box if we create them using predefined builders (WebClient.Builder, RestClient.Builder).
 However, for other technologies, third-party solutions must be employed.
+In Allegro, we have a set of libraries that allows us to quickly create new
+HTTP clients in the most popular technologies that provide support for our infrastructure.
+As a result, all clients generate consistent metrics by default tailored to our dashboards.

 #### Response Time
 Measuring the response time of HTTP clients allows us to identify bottlenecks.